everlytic/push-notifications-documentation/web/readme.md

 ```javascript
 importScripts('https://d1vjq17neg4i9o.cloudfront.net/everlytic-push-sw-0.0.1.min.js');
 ```
+**It is very important that this file lives in the root of your website and not in a sub folder.**
-To ensure that you have added the file correctly, you should be able to go to that file via the URL, e.g: ``https://yoursite.com/load-worker.js``
+To ensure that you have added the file correctly, you should be able to go to that file via the URL, e.g: ``https://yoursite.com/load-worker.js``.

 **Step 2:** Next, you will need to add the following code to the `<head>` of your website.
 ```html